-Non-U.S. investors are generally subject to U.S. withholding tax and may be subject to estate tax with respect to their Fund Shares.
-However, withholding is generally not required on properly reported distributions to non-U.S. investors of long-term capital gains.
-Non-U.S. investors generally are not subject to U.S. federal income tax withholding on certain distributions of interest income and/or short-term capital gains that are reported by the Fund.
-Although the Fund will generally report short-term capital gains, the Fund does not anticipate reporting interest income.
-Therefore, all distributions of interest income will generally be subject to withholding when paid to non-U.S. investors.
-More information about U.S. taxation and non-U.S. investors is included in the SAI.
+Non-U.S. investors are generally subject to U.S. withholding tax and may be subject to estate tax with respect to their Fund shares.
+Non-U.S. investors generally are not subject to U.S. federal income tax withholding on certain distributions of interest income and/or short-term capital gains that are reported by the Funds.
+It is expected that a Fund will generally report short-term gains, to the extent permitted, but the Funds do not intend to report any distributions attributable to interest income.
+Therefore, all distributions of interest income will be subject to withholding when paid to non-U.S. investors.

-Withholding of U.S. tax (at a 30% rate) is required with respect to payments of dividends made to certain non-U.S. entities that fail to comply (or be deemed compliant) with extensive reporting and withholding requirements designed to inform the U.S. Department of the Treasury of U.S.-owned foreign investment accounts.
-Shareholders may be requested to provide additional information to enable the applicable withholding agent to determine whether withholding is required.
+The Funds are required to withhold U.S. tax (at a 30% rate) on payments of dividends made to certain non-U.S. entities that fail to comply (or be deemed compliant) with extensive reporting and withholding requirements designed to inform the U.S. Department of the Treasury of U.S.-owned foreign investment accounts.
+Shareholders may be requested to provide additional information to enable the Funds to determine whether withholding is required.